 The Pouldu and Pont-Aven are linked by painters from Brittany, Fouesnant has villas on the waterfront, Beg Meil, the tip of Mousterlin, where holiday rental properties are available all year.
 Bay of Concarneau and Bénodet offer spa, golf, fishing, surfing, sailing.
-A few kilometers inland, Quimper, Brittany's capital city of art and history, sheltered behind its ramparts, has a jewel of Gothic architecture: the cathedral.
-City shops and markets, festival every year, its museums and animated old neighborhoods delight lovers of culture.
+A few kilometres inland, Quimper, Brittany's capital city of art and history, sheltered behind its ramparts, has a jewel of Gothic architecture: the cathedral.
+City shops and markets, a festival every year, its museums and animated old neighbourhoods delight lovers of culture.

-The Finistere region of Brittany is well serviced by cross channel ferries and is just within a days drive of the channel tunnel as well.
-There are direct international flights into Brest (BES) and Dinard (DNR) is also an option.
-Low cost companies flying to Finistere include Flybe and Ryanair.
+The Finistere region of Brittany is well serviced by cross channel ferries and is just within a day's drive of the channel tunnel as well.
+There are direct international flights to Brest (BES) and Dinard (DNR) is also an option.
+Low-cost companies flying to Finistere include Flybe and Ryanair.